arthurweinmann/go-ai-sdk/README.md

 This project is currently in a robust phase of active development.
 Kindly stay connected for further updates and advancements.

+The APIs are unstable and will change in the future.

 Currently, we support:

     - Universal embeddings interface.